Molesey: Landmarks

 Molesey itself has some interesting landmarks, including three listed Church of England churches and The Bell, a public house, formerly known as "The Crooked House", built in the mid-15th century.
-Other Landmarks include The Jubilee Fountain in Bridge Road.
+Other landmarks include The Jubilee Fountain in Bridge Road.
 There are three designated Conservation Areas in East Molesey.

 Other historic buildings include the Grade II-listed Matham Manor, an altered 15th-century house with timber frames and red brick; and a 16th-century house, Quillets Royal, with an 18th-century extension (The Manor House).
 Both buildings lie near The Bell in Bell Road/Matham Road.

-In April 2017, 15th Century St Peter's church on Walton Road, said to be the oldest building in Molesey, had lead stolen from the roof and historic masonry damaged in a nighttime theft.
+In April 2017, 15th-century St Peter's Church on Walton Road, said to be the oldest building in Molesey, had lead stolen from the roof and historic masonry damaged in a nighttime theft.
 Thieves used scaffolding put up to install an antenna approved by Elmbridge Council.
 Press reports alleged that police had been alerted to the crime by a local resident but that they had declined to attend.

-Bars, public houses and restaurants

-Molesey has many traditional pubs and restaurants, though several public houses have closed in recent years to become apartment buildings.
-They have largely consolidated on a few with successful niche products or music offerings such as The Poyntz Arms with live music on Friday evenings.
-Molesey's modern bars are composed of Signature Cafe Lounge and Bar, the Square Olive and the Prince of Wales in East Molesey.

-Molesey East & West Conservative Club and the Royal British Legion Club are the only members' clubs (both in East Molesey).

-The remaining pubs in West Molesey are The Cannon and The Royal Oak.

-As of 2015, there are Chinese, Indian, French, Italian, Greek, Nepalese and Lebanese restaurants in the area, as well as branches of Pizza Express and Zizzi.